I've been creating and teaching art for several years and love helping new artists grow and find their own voices.

-In the watercolor self portrait I started my Moleskine watercolor journal with, I kept my skin tone recipe simple.
-The magic color I used was in the very first set of Winsor & Newton Cotman watercolors I bought -- Burnt Sienna.
-It's part of an Earth Tone Trio that comes up in almost all watercolor sets because the colors are all incredibly useful for beginners and experts alike.
+In the watercolor self-portrait I started my Moleskine watercolor journal with, I kept my skin tone recipe simple.
+The magic color I used was in the very first set of Winsor & Newton Cotman watercolors I bought—Burnt Sienna.
+It's part of the Earth Tone Trio that comes up in almost all watercolor sets because the colors are all incredibly useful for beginners and experts alike.

 Skin Tones Vary!

 Above is a photo of the watercolor set I used for my self-portrait.
 I recommend the Winsor & Newton Artist's Field Box for anyone; it's the best pocket set there is, and its palette will teach you some interesting things about color.